GiorgioDots/nvm-check-node-version/README.md

 # Node.js Version Checker with NVM

 This package is a simple script to check if the currently installed version of Node.js matches a specified version.
 If the version does not match, the script will automatically switch to the required version using **NVM (Node Version Manager)**, and install it if necessary.

+This is especially useful when working on multiple projects with different Node.js versions.
+For example, you can add a **prestart** script like `prestart: nvm-node-version-checker 22.8.0` in your package.json to ensure the correct version of Node.js is used before starting the project.

 ## Features
 - Ensures the required Node.js version is being used.